microsoft/rego-cpp/README.md

 ## Language Support

-At present we support v0.55.0 of the Rego grammar as defined by OPA:
+At present we support v0.55.0 of Rego as defined by OPA, with the following grammar:

 ```ebnf
 module          = package { import } policy